 CAN I REGISTER MY CHILD MID SEASON?

-No. Please register your child for dance during the appropriate time frame.
+No. Please register your child for dance during the appropriate registration time.

 There are limited time slots for private lessons.
 Dancers who are interested in a private lesson must be enrolled in at least one ballet class.
-Dancers will need to write an essay including what inspires them to dance, and why they would like to take private lessons (no more than one typed page).
-Please note, not all students will be granted a private lesson.
-Private lessons will be granted to students with the following criteria: enrolled in at least one ballet class, work ethic, attitude, attendance, respect to others and passion for dance and or wanting to pursue a dance career.
+Dancers will need to write an essay explaining what inspires them to dance, and why they would like to take private lessons (no more than one typed page).
+Please note, not all dancers will be granted a private lesson.
+Private lessons will be granted to students with the following criteria: work ethic, attitude, attendance, respect to others, passion for dance and or wanting to pursue a dance career.
 Email email@example.com with your essay.